 At North Clifton Primary School, we have developed a broad and balanced curriculum which complies with the new National Curriculum and the Statutory Framework for the Early Years’ Foundation Stage.
 Through carefully thought out rolling programmes that meet the needs of our mixed age classes, the children enjoy a stimulating curriculum that engages their interests, develops their existing skills and introduces them to a wealth of new knowledge.

 In our Reception class (Wrens), we ensure that we cover, in detail, the seven areas of learning and development.
 These areas are as follows:

 All these areas are delivered through planned, purposeful play, which is balanced between adult-led and child-initiated activities.
 The EYFS curriculum is very practical and ensures that the children’s needs and interests are met.
 The children in the Wrens work towards the Early Learning Goals (ELG) in readiness for the National Curriculum that follows.

 As a school we also look for opportunities to enhance the curriculum with school visits, trips and shared work with local schools.
-We have also developed a multi-cultural link with a school in Leeds which further enriches our curriculum.
+We have also developed a multi-cultural link with a school in Nottingham which further enriches our curriculum.
 Visitors and professionals are also invited into school to work with the children and provide different experiences for their learning.